KCL-Planning/ROSPlan/README.md

 The domain for this demo is in the `rosplan_planning_system` package, as `common/domain.pddl`.

-is run the demo first follow the installation instructions and quick-start guide for the turtlebot simulation: http://wiki.ros.org/turtlebot_gazebo (indigo) http://wiki.ros.org/turtlebot_simulator (hydro)
+To run the demo first follow the installation instructions and quick-start guide for the turtlebot simulation:

+http://wiki.ros.org/turtlebot_gazebo (indigo)

+http://wiki.ros.org/turtlebot_simulator (hydro)

 Then source the ROSPlan workspace and run: